 MANUS x MACHINA

-Fashion in an Age of Technology
+Fashion in the Age of Technology

 The MET’s exhibition, Manus x Machina, explored the role of technology in fashion from the 20th-century to the present and highlighted more than 170 pieces of haute couture and avant-garde ready to wear.